Love and War (Tamar Braxton album)

 Love and War is the second studio album by American singer Tamar Braxton.
 The album was released on September 3, 2013, by Epic Records and Streamline Records.
 It is Tamar Braxton’s first studio album in 13 years.
 The album was a success, debuting at number two on the US Billboard 200 chart selling 114,000 copies.
 Even though plans for a re-release of the album with a full version of the song "She Did That" and a rap remix of "One on One Fun" in 2014 with additional songs were announced, the idea was eventually scrapped as Love and War was never re-published.
+The album also received three 56th Annual Grammy Award nominations for Best Urban Contemporary album, Best R&B Performance, and Best R&B Song for "Love and War".

 Singles

 The album's title track "Love and War" was released on December 6, 2012 as the lead single from the album.
 On January 17, 2013, the music video was released for "Love and War".
 "Love and War" officially impacted US Rhythmic radio on March 26, 2013.

 On May 7, 2013, the second single "The One" was released.
 On May 30, 2013, the music video was released for "The One".

 "All The Way Home" was sent to Urban Mainstream radio on August 21, 2013 as the third single from the album.

 On October 17, 2013, a music video was released for "Hot Sugar".
 The music video for "All The Way Home" was released on December 4, 2013.

 On November 29, 2018 five years after the album release, a music video for “Pieces” was released.